 What does a company with bulging order books, plants running at full capacity, and a reputation of being the country’s leading automotive air conditioner manufacturer do when life seems just cool?
-Get hot under the collar in its bid to grow bigger and do better.

 That was the position Subros Ltd found itself in a couple of years ago.
 It had reason enough to feel complacent, being the leading AC supplier to India’s largest car manufacturer Maruti Udyog Ltd (MUL) and also to Tata Motors, whose speedy sales ensured that Subros’ manufacturing plants remained fully utilised.